Morgan-Potter/Morgan-Potter.github.io/_posts/2023-10-03-Reflection Journals.md

 These reflections must be on a topic related to my IT classwork.
 This may become particularly hard when thinking of an ethical discussion topic, as there is often no pressing discussion to be had.
 The reflections should also be at a high quality to ensure the marks are compensated for.

-The ethics reflections would preferably be relevant, and highly controversial topics so they are engaging to read, and interesting to write.
+The ethics reflections would preferably be relevant and highly controversial topics, so they are engaging to read and interesting to write.
 Some examples are generative AI, robotic weapons and human machine augmentation.
 These reflections should be highly informed with a strong backing in research.
 I will need to understand the discussion, and critically analyse the ethical backing of any given discussion point.

 The problem-solving reflections should follow a quality problem-solving process.
 First I must define the problem, and discuss its impact to show I can recognise problems as they arise.
 Then, I need to define potential solution/s, which should be critically analysed to a final conclusion.
 This shows that I can determine a highly informed solution to a problem through ideation and analysis.
 These should be easier to write than the ethics reflections due to having no research requirement; in fact this reflection is one of my problem-solving reflections.